-Maca is actually a tuber that is also called “Peruvian Ginseng.”
+Maca Root is a tuber that is also called “Peruvian Ginseng.”
 According to Mountain Rose Herbs:

 Maca has gained a reputation for helping balance hormones and reverse hypothyroidism.
 It is an endocrine adaptogen, meaning that it does not contain any hormones, but rather it contains the nutrients necessary to support normal hormone production.